hCaptcha/HCaptcha-ios-sdk/README.md

 Can be passed via `HCaptcha(...)`

-Checout documentation in docs and https://docs.hcaptcha.com/api for more details
+Please see the [hCaptcha Enterprise documentation](https://docs.hcaptcha.com/enterprise/) for more details.

 ### Enabling the visible checkbox flow